Creative entrepreneurs have to face many challenges.

-The most important factor for you to consider is your unique needs.
+The most important factors for you to consider are your unique, specific needs.
 There are no universal systems that work for everyone — the number of features will always be limited and geared towards specific target audiences.
 That’s why you shouldn’t settle for the first software you can find: try out your options and see what truly supports your business.
 Unfortunately, the trial and error method is the best in these circumstances.

 We’d like to encourage you to try out three different systems in particular: Dubsado, Honeybook, and Zendo.
 Let’s explore them together.

 Each system comes with its own origin story, just like any superhero.

 Out of all the three systems, HoneyBook is the oldest one, created in 2013 by Oz Alon, Naama Alon, and Dror Shimoni.
 Back then, solopreneurship was a rising trend.
 While there’s a point of contention over the exact number of Americans who are independent contractors — with Upwork exaggerating the figures (source) and the U.S. Bureau of Labor being more of a skeptic — it’s undeniable that over the years, many people started rethinking their place in the workforce.
 Additionally, prompted by the volatile economic situation caused by COVID–19, starting your own solo entrepreneurship became more and more of an attractive option.

 For some people, it was the only option to make the ends meet.